MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-deployment-profiles.md

 In this section, we'll describe how to use the ALM Accelerator for Power Platform Administration app to configure these settings for use by the ALM Accelerator.

-## Creating User Settings and Profiles Using AA4PP Administration App
+## Creating user settings and profiles using AA4PP administration app

 To create User Settings for AA4PP, use the following steps.

-1. Open the Power **Platform ALM Accelerator Administration App** and Navigate to **Deployment User Settings**
+1. Open the Power **Platform ALM Accelerator Administration App** and Navigate to **Deployment User Settings**.

    ![ALM Accelerator for Power Platform Administration App](media/setup-almacceleratorpowerplatform-deployment-profiles/image-20211126094411050.png)